-(This letter is in response to a column printed in the May 21, 2010 issue of the Levittown Tribune, entitled “Arizona’s Draconian Immigration Law Reverberates Everywhere.”)
+(This letter is in response to a column entitled “Frustrated With Broken Immigration System?
+Arizona Law Isn’t the Answer” in the June 18, 2010 issue of the Levittown Tribune.)